-In Hyderabad, ‘Cupping Therapy’ is getting popular for many complex diseases.
+In Hyderabad, ‘Cupping Therapy’ or Hijama is getting popular for many complex diseases.
 Many cupping therapists mushroomed across the Telangana State.
 This is an alternative medicine for treatment.
 In this treatment there are two types involved ‘dry and wet’ methods.
 ‘Wet’ is quite famous since inception but nowadays ‘Dry’ method too getting popular due to its ease and quick treatment procedures.

 Dry cupping is used in Physical Therapy as a form of medical myofascial release and soft tissue decompression.
 The cups are placed on the skin, creating a local suction to mobilize the soft tissues, increase circulation, improve lymphatic drainage, and promote healing.